“Tomorrow is the first day of the rest of your life.”

 - The Liffey Swim – watch the swimmers take to the water in this historic race which first commenced in 1920.

 Insider’s Secret: At times outside of the school’s term, Trinity College opens up its dorm rooms to travelers seeking accommodation.
-It provides for a unique stay right in the center of the city.
+It provides for a unique stay right in the center of the city and is where I stayed my first time in Dublin.

 September – Monaco